mnot/I-D/safe-hint/draft.md

 # The "safe" Preference {#safe}

-When present in a request, the "safe" preference indicates that the content which is not objectionable is preferred, according to the server's definition of the concept.
+When present in a request, the "safe" preference indicates that the content which is not objectionable is preferred, according to the origin server's definition of the concept.

 For example, a request that includes the "safe" preference: